micahmoore95/notetaker/README.md

 Keep track of everything you need to do with Notetaker!

-Click Get Started, write your note and click the save button!
+Click Get Started, write your note, and click the save button!

 ![](https://file%2B.vscode-resource.vscode-cdn.net/c%3A/Users/moore/Desktop/projects/challenges/notetaker/public/assets/images/Screenshot.jpg?version%3D1655257647320)